ku-fpg/ku-fpg.github.io/people/andygill/professor.md

 This split means that our focus during the semester is quite different that the focus during the summer.
 I am not allowed to take an outside job over the summer without jumping through additional hoops - we are still covered by the University IP policy over the summer.

+Assuming the service aspect is constant at 20% throughout the year, this means I have

+Semesters:

+ * 40% teaching
+ * 40% research
+ * 20% service

+Summer:

+ * 0% teaching
+ * 80% research
+ * 20% service

 Some professors are not research active.
 So they have up to 8 classes per year, as well as university service, and are not paid over the summer.